bnriiitb/blog/_posts/2021-05-04-key-driver-analysis.md

 ---
 keywords: fastai
-description: "Key Driver Analysis is used to quantify the relative importance of each of the predictor variables in predicting the target variable"
+description: "Key Driver Analysis quantifies the relative importance of each of the predictor variables in predicting the target variable"
 title: Key Driver Analysis
 toc: true
 branch: master